nv-legate/legate.core/README.md

 Sometimes, the search for the Python library may fail.
 In such situation, the build system generates a warning:
 ```
-runtime.mk:265: cannot find libpython3.6*.so - falling back to using LD_LIBRARY_PATH
+runtime.mk: cannot find libpython3.6*.so - falling back to using LD_LIBRARY_PATH
 ```
 In this case, Legate will use the Python library that is available at runtime, if any.
-To explicitly specify the Python library to use, `PYTHON_LIB` should be set to the location of the library, and `PYTHON_VERSION_MAJOR` should be set to the `2` or `3` as appropriate.
+To explicitly specify the Python library to use, `PYTHON_LIB` should be set to the location of the library, and `PYTHON_VERSION_MAJOR` should be set to `3`.

 ### Toolchain selection